lrriedley/louisville-codes/README.md

 # CIS 320 - Systems Analysis and Design

 Welcome to our GitHub repository for our Systems Analysis and Design course (CIS 320), taught by Dr. Zara Hatami.
 This course introduces the fundamentals of object-oriented analysis and design, including UML, data modeling, and security procedures.
-We'll be working on a community-based project for a not-for-profit client from the Louisville community, resulting in a complete systems design specification.
+We'll be working on a project to improve Pets4Life Louisville's website, a non-profit client from the Louisville community.

 ## Instructor Contact Information
 - **Instructor:** Dr. Zara Hatami